Limburger: In popular culture

 The smell of the cheese is referenced in the B-52's 1979 single "Dance This Mess Around", with the lyric "why don't you dance with me?
-I'm not no Limburger" suggesting that the singer feels she is unable to get a dancing partner due to perceived body odor.
+I'm not no Limburger" suggesting that the singer feels she does not have bad enough body odor to warrant not getting a dance partner.

 In the Disney Channel Original Movie Don't Look Under the Bed, Larry is making "Boogey Goo" which is said to smell terrible.
 He lists Limburger cheese as one of the ingredients.

 A study showing that the malaria mosquito (Anopheles gambiae) is attracted equally to the smell of Limburger and to the smell of human feet earned the Ig Nobel Prize in 2006 in the area of biology.
 The results of the study were published in the medical journal The Lancet on 9 November 1996.
 As a direct result of these findings, traps baited with this cheese have been placed in strategic locations in some parts of Africa to combat the epidemic of malaria.

+Limburger is one of the cheeses mentioned in the Cheese Shop sketch, that appears in the “Salad Days” episode of Monty Python’s Flying Circus, where Mr Wensleydale (Michael Palin) the proprietor of the cheese shop suggests Limburger to John Cleese’s character.